-Real business new fixed capex, by state, Q1 2021
+Real business new fixed capex, by state, Q4 2020

-Real business new fixed capex, by industry, Q1
+Real business new fixed capex, by industry, Q4

-Real business new fixed capex, by asset, Q1
+Real business new fixed capex, by asset, Q4

 Note: the ABS Survey of New Capital Expenditure excludes the agriculture, forestry & fishing, and public administration & defence sectors, and superannuation funds.
-Source: ABS, Private New Capital Expenditure and Expected Expenditure, Australia; March quarter data will be released on 26th August.
+Source: ABS, Private New Capital Expenditure and Expected Expenditure, Australia; March quarter data will be released on 27th May.
 Return to "What's New".

-Business capex now looks likely to have fallen by only about 2% in 2020-21, while the 2^{nd} estimate for 2021-22 points to a rise of more than 15%
+Business capex now looks like falling a bit less than previously suggested in FY 2020-21, while the first estimate for 2021-22 points to a strong rebound